 As we walked backstage towards the dressing rooms after the show, we passed the various scenery on stage that I had seen in the show.
 From the upstage side (the rear of the stage), I was fascinated looking at the “Harmonia Gardens” set pieces which were actually just wood and canvas and only an inch thick, yet 30 minutes before I thought it all was massively real.

 I think it was at this very moment that the magic and excitement of live theatre determined my life’s path.

 Thank-you Jerry Herman, Michael Stewart, Pearl Bailey, Martin Feinstein and whomever designed those sets!

-In later life, I went on to work on Hello, Dolly! productions for the Queensland Theatre Company in Australia and the tour of Hello, Dolly! starring Carol Channing in her final revival in the mid-1990’s.
-I also enjoyed a friendship with dinners and copious drinks at his Hollywood Hills and Florida homes with composer Jerry Herman since the ’90’s as I evolved into his male (and my female) alter ego Auntie Mame — but that story is saved for a future post.
+In later life, I went on to work on Hello, Dolly! productions for the Queensland Theatre Company in Australia and the tour of HELLO, DOLLY! starring Carol Channing in her final revival in the mid-1990’s.
+I also enjoyed a friendship with dinners and copious drinks at his Hollywood Hills and Florida homes with composer Jerry Herman since the ’90’s as I evolved into his male (and my female) alter ego Auntie Mame.

 Thanks to my mothers memoirs, the flashback of long-ago events are preserved via an extract:

 As part of Max’s farewell festivities as outgoing Australian Defense Attache, and in advance celebration of Australia Day, the embassy had coordinated for us to attend the Kennedy Center to see Pearl Bailey in “Hello, Dolly!”.
 The director of the Kennedy Center, Martin Feinstein, kindly organized for us to sit in the “Presidential Box” in the magnificent Opera Theatre.